-Participants are assigned to teams by the League President from player registration contracts on the basis of grade, school, geographical location of residence (participants must live within a 50-mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Age is not considered except in extreme cases as determined by the Sports Commissioner on a case-by-case basis.
-Except in rare circumstances approved by the Sport Commissioner, team assignments may not be changed once a player is assigned to a team.
+Participants are assigned to teams by the League President from player registration contracts on the basis of grade, school, geographical location of residence (participants must live within a 50-mile radius of the Dallas Metroplex), team needs, prior team affiliation, etc. Except in rare circumstances approved by the Sport Commissioner, team assignments may not be changed once a player is assigned to a team.
 If a participant is assigned to a team outside his or her normal school nucleus because that school nucleus team is full or the child moves after assignment, he or she may request in the next season to be placed on his school team (if space is available).
 Any such participant will be given priority over new SVAA participants from that school for placement on their school team.
 To receive this priority, the participant's contract must be received by the SVAA office prior to the contract deadline.
 If there is more than one team school, the participant will not be permitted to pick between the two teams.
 The League President will make the determination based upon space availability.